jadounrahul/kartsnms/doc/Extensions/World-Map.md

 # World Map Configuration

-LibreNMS comes with a configurable Geo Map based on World Map Widget to visualize where your equipment is located geographically.
+KartsNMS comes with a configurable Geo Map based on World Map Widget to visualize where your equipment is located geographically.

 ## World Map Widget